Written by

 If the parameters of the external hard drive are not recognized correctly or even not recognized at all, the external hard drive is damaged.
 You can go to a local repair center for help.

 Nevertheless, what if the external hard drive is not showing up in Mac's Disk Utility at all?
-There could be some hardware problems that stop the external hard drive from showing up on Mac.
+There could be some hardware-related problems that make the external hard drive not show up on Mac.
 Don't worry!
 You can check for and repair those problems by resetting NVRAM.

 NVRAM is to retain certain information while the power is turned off on your computer.
-If you experience issues related to these retained settings, resetting NVRAM might be helpful to enable your Mac to recognize the external hard drive.
+If you experience issues related to these retained settings, resetting NVRAM clears hardware-related settings that may affect external drives.
+Then, the Mac can recognize the external hard drive again.

 - Shut down or reboot your Mac.